alex-page/alexpage.dev/src/speaking/github-design-systems.md

 tags: homelist
 permalink: false
 ---
-I joined Brian Douglas for GitHubs Open Source Fridays to talk open-source, community and design systems.
+I joined Brian Douglas for GitHubs Open Source Fridays.
+In this livestream we talk about GitHub discussions, Shopify and design systems.